scrapy/scrapy/docs/topics/extensions.rst

 Not all available extensions will be enabled.
 Some of them usually depend on a particular setting.
-For example, the HTTP Cache extension is available by default but disabled unless the :setting:`HTTPCACHE_DIR` setting is set.
-Both enabled and disabled extensions can be accessed through the :ref:`topics-extensions-ref-manager`.
+For example, the HTTP Cache extension is available by default but disabled unless the :setting:`HTTPCACHE_ENABLED` setting is set.

 Accessing enabled extensions
 ============================